Mehboudi/Thermometry-with-Continious-Monitoring-using-N-level-probes/README.md

 If you set the parameter ferm_3lev=0, the code finds global optimal.
 This turns out to be very close to an effective 2-level system, with one gap equal to zero.

 If you set the parameter ferm_3lev=1, the code uses the 2-level ansatz.
-It leaves the degeneracy of each level as an open parameter, and finds the best one.
+It leaves the degeneracy and gap as the open parameters, and finds the best ones.